-Note 6.
+Note 5.
 Credit Facilities

-We have a \$500 million, five-year, unsecured revolving credit facility (the "Facility"), which expires in May 2018.
+We have a \$500 million, five-year, unsecured revolving credit facility (the "Facility"), which was set to expire in May 2018.
+On May 20, 2015, the Facility was amended under substantially similar terms to extend the expiration date to May 2020 and improve the pricing structure.
 The Facility is available for general corporate purposes including working capital, trade letters of credit, and standby letters of credit.
 The Facility fees fluctuate based on our long-term senior unsecured credit ratings and our leverage ratio.
 If we were to draw on the Facility, interest would be a base rate (typically LIBOR) plus a margin based on our long-term senior unsecured credit ratings and our leverage ratio on the unpaid principal amount.
 To maintain availability of funds under the Facility, we pay a facility fee on the full facility amount, regardless of usage.
-As of January 31, 2015, there were no borrowings and no outstanding standby letters of credit under the Facility.
+As of January 30, 2016, there were no borrowings and no material outstanding standby letters of credit under the Facility.

-As of January 31, 2015, Standard & Poor's, Moody's, and Fitch rate us at BBB-, Baa3, and BBB-, respectively.
+As of January 30, 2016, Standard & Poor's, Moody's, and Fitch rate us at BBB-, Baa2, and BBB-, respectively.
 Any future change in the Standard & Poor's or Moody's ratings could change any future interest expense if we were to draw on the Facility.

 We maintain multiple agreements with third parties that make unsecured revolving credit facilities available for our operations in foreign locations (the "Foreign Facilities").
-They are uncommitted and are generally available for borrowings, overdraft borrowings, and the issuance of bank guarantees.
-The total capacity of the Foreign Facilities was \$49 million as of January 31, 2015.
-As of January 31, 2015, there were no borrowings under the Foreign Facilities.
-There were \$11 million in bank guarantees primarily related to store leases under the Foreign Facilities as of January 31, 2015.
+These Foreign Facilities are uncommitted and are generally available for borrowings, overdraft borrowings, and the issuance of bank guarantees.
+The total capacity of the Foreign Facilities was \$47 million as of January 30, 2016.
+As of January 30, 2016, there were no borrowings under the Foreign Facilities.
+There were \$12 million in bank guarantees issued and outstanding primarily related to store leases under the Foreign Facilities as of January 30, 2016.

-We have a bilateral unsecured standby letter of credit agreement that is uncommitted and does not have an expiration date.
-As of January 31, 2015, we had \$21 million in standby letters of credit issued under the agreement.
+We have bilateral unsecured standby letter of credit agreements that are uncommitted and do not have expiration dates.
+As of January 30, 2016, we had \$18 million in standby letters of credit issued under these agreements.
 We also have a \$50 million, two-year, unsecured committed letter of credit agreement, which expires in September 2016.
-We had no trade letters of credit issued under this letter of credit agreement as of January 31, 2015.
+We had no trade letters of credit issued under this letter of credit agreement as of January 30, 2016.

 The Facility and the unsecured committed letter of credit agreement contain financial and other covenants including, but not limited to, limitations on liens and subsidiary debt, as well as the maintenance of two financial ratios-a minimum annual fixed charge coverage ratio of 2.00 and a maximum annual leverage ratio of 2.25.
-As of January 31, 2015, we were in compliance with all such covenants.
+As of January 30, 2016, we were in compliance with all such covenants.
 Violation of these covenants could result in a default under the Facility and letter of credit agreement, which would permit the participating banks to terminate our ability to access the Facility for letters of credit and advances, terminate our ability to request letters of credit under the letter of credit agreement, require the immediate repayment of any outstanding advances under the Facility, and require the immediate posting of cash collateral in support of any outstanding letters of credit under the letter of credit agreement.

-Note 7.
+Note 6.
 Fair Value Measurements

-There were no purchases, sales, issuances, or settlements related to recurring level 3 measurements during fiscal 2014 or 2013.
-There were no transfers into or out of level 1 and level 2 during fiscal 2014 or 2013.
+There were no purchases, sales, issuances, or settlements related to recurring level 3 measurements during fiscal 2015 or 2014.
+There were no transfers into or out of level 1 and level 2 during fiscal 2015 or 2014.